 GRTC Pulse (Bus Rapid Transit - BRT) is a modern, high quality, high capacity rapid transit system that offers many of the advantages of rail transit but at a lower and more affordable cost.
 Instead of trains/trolleys and tracks, the Pulse will invest in improvements to vehicles, stations, operations, roadways, rights‐of‐way, intersections and traffic signals to speed up bus transit service.
 Bus Rapid Transit (BRT) systems are not uniform with turn‐key transit technology, but represent a spectrum of service enhancements, which vary from region to region.
 BRT systems are constructed by choosing and integrating various BRT elements, such as dedicated lanes, signal priority for buses, branded vehicles and enhanced station amenities.
 The integration of these elements improves system performance and the experience for customers, with the overall goal of making the Pulse service accessible, attractive, reliable and, above all, rapid.

 What is the big picture, long term vision?

 The Pulse is a new concept in the Richmond region and has required careful consideration and prudent planning.
 The Pulse, which runs 7.6 miles, is the first step to improved and expanded regional transit.
 In Fall 2015, the Greater RVA Transit Vision Plan kicked off and is examining transit options for the Greater Richmond Region.
-This Plan is expected to be finalized in 2017.
-Also underway is The Richmond Transit Network Plan, currently examining transit service within the City of Richmond and a system redesign will take effect the same day the Pulse launches.
+This Plan was finalized in 2017.
+Also underway is The Richmond Transit Network Plan examining transit service within the City of Richmond and a system redesign will take effect the same day the Pulse launches.
 Finally, Henrico County conducted a similar Transit Development Plan for short-term and long-term transit possibilities, including some improvements that will also take effect the same day the Pulse launches.
 The Pulse project is meant to serve as a starting point for regional improvements to the transit system, which can expand in future years to serve other major activity centers in the region.
 Regional transit advocacy groups are continuing the big picture conversation across jurisdictions.

 Where are we now in the GRTC Pulse project?